RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-12-january-2021.md

 ## Known limitations

--RS81463 - A shard may crash when resharding an Active-Active database with Redis on Flash (RoF).
+-RS81463 - A shard may crash when resharding an Active-Active database with Auto Tiering .
 Specifically, the shard will crash when volatile keys or Active-Active tombstone keys reside in Flash memory.

 ### Installation limitations